 Professor Hemingway is the Director of Writing & Legal Reasoning, the first-semester writing program.
-She received her B.A. from Salem State University and her J.D. from Massachusetts School of Law.
-Proessor Hemingway also manages the Reserve Desk in the MSLAW Information Resource Center.
+She received her B.A., cum laude, from Salem State University and her J.D., cum laude, from Massachusetts School of Law.
+Professor Hemingway also manages the Reserve Desk in the MSLAW Information Resource Center and tutors students in the Writing Lab.

-Email: biswas@mslaw.edu
+Email: hemingway@mslaw.edu